ibm-cloud-docs/account/iam-policies-change-log.md

 |`v2`| New schema to support conditions and advanced operators dealing with date and time|
 |`v1`| Initial version of IAM Policy Management API |
 {: caption="Table 1.
 IAM Policy Management API versions" caption-side="top"}

+The `v1` API is not forwards compatible with the `v2` API.
+You can't add conditions to a policy that is created with the `v1` API.
+To add conditions, you must delete the `v1` policy and replace it with a new access policy that includes conditions.
+{: important}

 ## 25 January 2023
 {: #25-jan-2023}